 As per Microsoft: "When a shadow copy of a complex data store is taken, it is important that every volume that contains a part of the data store is included in the shadow copy set.
 Otherwise, the shadow copy set will be corrupt because it only contains some of the volumes, not the complete group.
 In addition, the security settings on the data store should allow the Local System account to connect".
-See MSW2KDB for details.
+See MSW2KDB

 From a newsgroup post: "I have a resolution from Microsoft Product support.